Why is Ledger Nano so Secure?

 Back in our “Own and use it” Playlist, we explained how important it is to be the true owner of your funds, by ensuring the security and ownership of your private keys.
 That’s where our Nano hardware wallets come in.
-And this article is precisely about introducing it to you.
+But just why is Ledger Nano so secure?
+Here, we explain.

 A device that gives you full ownership over your crypto